 Table Mountain Cable Car Ticket & Hop-On Hop-Off Bus Combo

 See the best of Cape Town with this combined Table Mountain return cable car ticket, Cape Town hop-on hop-off bus ticket and, free walking tour.
 Use the bus to be dropped at the door of the Cableway station.
 Price: $41.
 More info.

 Full-Day Cape Point & Cape Peninsula Sightseeing Tour from Cape Town

 Visit Boulders Beach, Cape Fur, and Cape Point Nature Reserve, and see a penguin colony as well as other wildlife.
 Price: $62.
 More info.

 Secure a ticket for the ferry to Robben Island and visit the prison where Nelson Mandela was kept during Apartheid.
 Learn about the dramatic history of South Africa through the voice of one of the former prisoners.
 Price: $65.
 More info.

 Deciding where to stay in Cape Town

-As you can see, there are a lot of things to explore, and deciding where to stay in Cape Town is important.
+As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Cape Town is important.
 Whether you stay in Green Point, City Bowl, Sea Point, Camps Bay or Gardens, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Cape Town.

-Check out our other articles about Cape Town:
+Check out our other guides about the best places to stay in Cape Town: